 Aarhus, Denmark, European Capital of Culture.
 Lee Tung Avenue, Hong Kong.
 Comic Con, NYC.
 Plaisirs d’Hiver Winterpret, Brussels.
 La Caixa Foundation, Barcelona.
 Light Night Leeds UK.
 Biela Noc, Slovakia & Bratislava.
 Festival of Imagineers, Coventry, UK.
 Terni Festival, Italy.
 GOGBOT Festival, Enschede, Netherlands.
 White Night, Riga, Latvia.
 The Guildhall, Derry, Northern Ireland.
 Thinktank, Birmingham, UK.
 Greenwich+Docklands Festival, London.
 Cork Midsummer Festival, Ireland.
 Festival Les Tombées de la Nuit, Rennes, France.
 Dubai UAE.
 Oerol Festival, Netherlands.
 Norfolk & Norwich Festival, UK.
 University of Bristol, UK.

 Contact us if your organisation is interested in presenting the artwork in the future.
 The artwork can be presented in a number of different ways.
-See examples in Tour Dates.
-The artwork can be exhibited indoor or outdoors, with lunar compositions played in surround sound from speakers in the space.
-Your curator can programme lunar-inspired events beneath the Moon.
+See examples in Past Presentations.
+The artwork can be exhibited indoors or outdoors, with lunar compositions played in surround sound from speakers in the space and lunar-inspired events programmed beneath the Moon.